Edmund Ernest García: Naval career

 Garcia, was supposed to graduate from the academy in 1926, however he did not graduate and receive his commission of ensign until June 17, 1927, because of his academic deficiency in mathematics.

-Garcia's first assignment was aboard USS Wyoming where he served as an artillery officer from 1927 to 1928.
+Garcia's first assignment was aboard USS Wyoming where he served as a gunnery officer from 1927 to 1928.
 He was later assigned to USS Galveston and in 1928 was trained as a naval aviator at Pensacola, Florida.
 Garcia received addition training in various military institutions which included the Torpedo School of San Diego, California.

 From 1932 to 1939, of Garcia served in various ship's, among them USS New Mexico, USS Heron, USS Asheville and USS Tulsa.
 This was with the exception of the years 1935 to 1937, when he served as flight instructor at Naval Aviation School in Pensacola.
-In 1939, he was reassigned to Fort Mifflin, Pennsylvania where he helped prepare and equip the aircraft carrier USS Hornet.
+In 1939, he was reassigned to Fort Mifflin, Pennsylvania, where he helped prepare and equip the aircraft carrier USS Hornet.
 He worked on various aircraft carriers until 1941, when the United States entered World War II.

 World War II

-In February 1942, Garcia assumed command of the minesweeper USS Cormorant at the Washington Navy Yard, in Washington, DC.
+In February 1942, Garcia assumed command of the minesweeper USS Cormorant at the Washington Navy Yard, in Washington, D.C.
 In June 1942 Cormorant was reclassified as a tugboat.

 Between 18 January and 19 May 1943, Cormorant gave tug services at Guantánamo Bay to destroyers in training there, and entered the Charleston Navy Yard for repairs in June.
 Garcia was then transferred to serve as prospective commanding officer of the destroyer escort USS Sloat.

-In June 1943 he reported to the Brown Shipbuilding Co. in Houston, Texas where Sloat was being built.
+In June 1943 he reported to the Brown Shipbuilding Co. in Houston, Texas, where Sloat was being built.
 Sloat was an Edsall-class destroyer escort, which was launched on January 21, 1943, and commissioned on August 16, 1943, under the command of then Lieutenant Commander Garcia.

 On November 11, Sloat, was assigned to the Escort Division (CortDiv) 7, and sailed out of New York Harbor with convoy UGS-24 bound for Norfolk and North Africa.
 The convoy arrived at Casablanca on December 2, and returned to New York on December 25, 1943.

 On January 10, 1944, Sloat sailed to Casablanca and returned to New York on March.
 That same month Sloat joined a convoy, consisting of 72 merchant ships and 18 LSTs, which was guarded by Task Force (TF) 64.
 En route to Bizerte, Tunisia, the convoy was attacked by the Luftwaffe on April 1, approximately 56 mi west of Algiers.
 Two planes were shot down and two damaged while only one ship in the convoy was damaged.
 The convoy arrived at Bizerte on April 3.

 Eight days later, Sloat joined another convoy and returned to New York on May 1.
 García was awarded the Bronze Star Medal with Combat "V" for his actions.
 Part of the citation reads as follows:

 From June 15 to July 15, Sloat operated in the Caribbean Sea and Atlantic Ocean in search of German U-boats.